 Stability at Speed

-The Enforcer 93's are constructed with a full wood core and TWO, count them, TWO layers on Titanium that extend over the edges.
+The Enforcer 93's are constructed with a full wood core and TWO, count them, TWO layers on titanal that extend over the edges.
 This design produced a ski with a surprising amount of flex, which remains fairly consistent from tip to tail, but also adds to the overall stability and power of the ski.
-One might expect these skis to have the potential to overpower the skier like the Volkl Mantra can, but the Enforcer's power is much more easily harnessed.
+One might expect these skis to have the potential to overpower the skier like the stiffest models we tested, but the Enforcer's power is much more easily harnessed.

-When comparing the Enforcer 93 at high speeds, it is not as susceptible to tip chatter as the Rossignol Soul 7 HD and feels reliable and consistent.
-Although not quite as stable as say, the Black Crows Daemon, our testers felt comfortable pushing this ski to its speed limit.
+At high speeds, the Enforcer 93 is not as susceptible to tip chatter as some skis with more rocker and feels reliable and consistent.
+Although not quite as stable as our top performers in the stability category, our testers felt comfortable pushing this ski to its speed limit.

 Coming in hot - the Enforcers have what it takes.